Wavinya Ndeti: Chief administrative secretary - Ministry Of Transport

-Wavinya Ndeti holds a Masters in Business Systems Analysis and Design from The City University London, Masters in Business Administration from Heriot- Watt University in UK and a Bachelors Degree in Computer Science from South Bank University UK.
+Ndeti holds a master's degree in business systems analysis and design from The City University London, a master's in business administration from Heriot-Watt University in UK and a bachelor's degree in computer science from South Bank University UK.
 She has a vast experience in public sector management.
-Among other trainings, Wavinya Ndeti has attended a conference of Africa’s Great Women in decision making in the United Arab Emirates, Dubai where she was elected the Vice President to represent East Africa Region.
+Among other trainings, Ndeti has attended a conference of Africa's Great Women in decision making in the United Arab Emirates, Dubai, where she was elected the vice president to represent East Africa Region.